jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 ## What is chronic rhinosinusitis (CRS), and how is it diagnosed?

 When this lining becomes chronically (>3 months) irritated and inflamed, it becomes swollen and produces too much mucous.
 This can lead to blockages and poor clearance of mucous, reduced airflow, and poor drainage: **this is known as chronic rhinosinusitis**.
-To have CRS therefore, <span class="hl-yellow">you need **both** key symptoms and imaging evidence of sinus inflammation</span>:
+To have CRS therefore, <span class="hl-yellow">you need **both** key symptoms and direct evidence of sinus inflammation</span>:

 {% two_columns() %}